Labret: Anthropology

+American Northwest Coast

-Anguisinaoq, a Baillie Island man, wearing labrets between 1921–24.
+Anguisinaoq, a man from Baillie Island in Canada's Northwest Territories, wearing labrets between 1921 and 1924.
 They were considered "old school" at the time.

 The labret was a traditional piercing among the American Northwest Coast Indians, where it was related to status:

-"access to labrets.
-After 3,000 BP, a divergence in labret wear in north and south coasts.
-In the north from 1500 - 3500 BP, more labrets worn by males.
+After 3,500 BP, a divergence in labret wear in north and south coasts.
+In the north from 1500–3500 BP, more labrets worn by males.
 After 1500 BP, labrets worn by females.
-In the south, between 2000 - 3500 BP, worn by males and females, but from 2000 BP on, labrets generally disappear and are replaced by cranial deformation by free males and females of whatever class (e.g. elite or commoner).
-So, for 4,000 years on the northwest coast, it was important to distinguish certain individuals in a very direct manner; either by cranial deformation or by labret wear.
-Gender and geographical region may also be identified by these methods."
+In the south, between 2000–3500 BP, worn by males and females, but from 2000 BP on, labrets generally disappear and are replaced by cranial deformation by free males and females of whatever class (e.g. elite or commoner).
+So, for 4,000 years on the [northwest coast], it was important to distinguish certain individuals in a very direct manner; either by cranial deformation or by labret wear.
+Gender and geographical region may also be identified by these methods.

 When a mask was being made to represent someone of high status, that mask would likewise have a labret.